6 Major Takeaways from PFOA/PFOS CERCLA Designation

 Under CERCLA, the federal government can hold polluters accountable for releases of hazardous substances that could endanger public health and the environment.

-The U.S. Environmental Protection Agency (EPA) has released the much-anticipated final rule to add two long-chain per- and polyfluoroalkyl substances (PFAS)—perfluorooctanesulfonic acid (PFOS) and perfluorooctanoic acid (PFOA)—along with their salts and structural isomers, to the Superfund program under section 102(a) of Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA).
-The designation as CERCLA hazardous substances allows EPA to use it’s authorities for:
+On May 8, 2024, the U.S. Environmental Protection Agency (EPA) posted the much-anticipated final rule to the federal register to add two long-chain per- and polyfluoroalkyl substances (PFAS)—perfluorooctanesulfonic acid (PFOS) and perfluorooctanoic acid (PFOA)—along with their salts and structural isomers, to the Superfund program pursuant to section 102(a) of Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA).
+The Rule becomes final 60 days after publication in the Federal Register.
+The designation of PFOS and PFOA as CERCLA hazardous substances allows EPA to use its authorities pursuant to CERCLA for the following:

-1. notification of PFOA/PFOS releases under CERCLA section 103;
+1. notification of PFOA/PFOS releases pursuant to section 103

-EPA‘s CERCLA enforcement and cost recovery authorities, where relevant statutory elements are met, shift the cost burden of CERCLA response from the Superfund to principal responsible parties (PRPs).
+EPA‘s CERCLA enforcement and cost recovery authorities, where relevant statutory elements are met, shift the cost burden of CERCLA response from the Superfund held by the federal government to potentially responsible parties (PRPs).
 As with any other hazardous substance, EPA will determine what, if any, response and enforcement actions may be necessary to protect human health and the environment.
 After receiving an estimated 120,000 comments on the proposed rule, issued on September 6, 2022, EPA has made significant changes and clarifications regarding how PFOS and PFOA contamination cleanup will be enforced under CERCLA.

 • PFOA and/or PFOS processors